liovirgildam/CV/README.md

 Makers Academy is the leading Software engineering Bootcamp provider in Europe.
 Over 16 weeks, students immerse themselves in a full-time course where they learn different computer languages, methods and frameworks.

-At the end of the course, students learn to know and use the following features:
+At the end of the course, students learn and use the following features:
 - OOP, TDD, MVP
 - Agile/XP
 - Ruby, JavaScript